Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ### Register a customer

-If you want to assign purchase to a customer who does not yet exist in the system, you must first register that customer.
+If you want to assign a purchase to a customer who does not yet exist in the system, you must first register that customer.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- At least one product is added to the bill list, see [Select an offer](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md).

 #### Procedure

-*Venduo POS > Sales > Select store and pay desk > Tab CASHPOINT*
+*Venduo POS > Sales > Tab CASHPOINT > Select store and pay desk*

 ![Cashpoint](../../Assets/Screenshots/POS/Sales/Cashpoint/Product.png "[Cashpoint]")